openshift-pipelines/release-tests/README.md

 gauge run ...
 ```

-## Containerised Tests
+## Containerised tests

-[Dockerfile](Dockerfile) is added to execute openshift-pipelines tests in a framework that requires that setup and tests be performed from a container.
+[Dockerfile](Dockerfile) is added to execute Openshift Pipelines tests in a framework that requires that setup and tests be performed from a container, e.g. interop testing executed in OpenShift CI.